shardsio/shardsio.github.io/doc/sharding.md

 and post processing the obtained result before returning it to an application.
 This is the most interesting option since it doesn't have scalability issues like MPP and it ensures better design of application especially if you like service oriented architectures.
-The data processing logic stays inside the database where you have all the neccessary tools for that like SQL.
+The data processing logic stays inside the database where you have all the necessary tools for that like SQL.

 Surprisingly doing map/reduce in SQL is extremely easy.
 For example let's take a simple table with some stats about web sites with the following structure: